 David Laine was appointed secretary and staff head in 1945.
 Under his leadership, ALI developed its original activities to promote industry safety and support ALI’s nine founding members.
 Laine’s office was in New York City.

-In 1947, after two years of committee meetings and correspondence with the National Bureau of Standards, the first nationally recognized commodity standard governing automotive lifts (CS142) was issued by the U.S. Department of Commerce.
+The first nationally recognized Commodity Standard governing “Automotive Lifts”, issued by our government in 1947, after two years of committee meetings and correspondence with the National Bureau of Standards, the first nationally recognized commodity standard governing automotive lifts (CS142) was issued by the U.S. Department of Commerce.

 CS142 was a design standard covering the strength factors and material requirements for manufacturing in-ground lifts, as these were the only type of lift produced in the United States until the mid-1970s.